Ryuker/modern-js-practise/21-randomideas-frontend/randomideas-frontend-notes.md

 ## API Service - Fetch Ideas
 - Basic custom IdeaList class in vanilla JS that:
   - Sends requests to the CRUD API we wrote earlier
+    - getIdeas() - gets the data using axios get request
+    - postIdeas() - posts the data passed using axios post request
 - is initialized on export so it can be used right away when it's imported
 - The class is imported in `IdeaList.js`